-A common saying in Guangdong province in China compares aged dried mandarin peel to precious nuggets of gold, proving that its value is more than skin deep.
-The transcendent journey of the humble mandarin peel begins with sun-drying, followed by three years of storage.
-When it matures, it can be used to soothe coughs and combat phlegm.
+According to a common saying in China's southern Guangdong province, aged dried tangerine peels are as precious as nuggets of gold.
+The preparation process for tangerine peels typically begins with sun-drying, followed by at least three years of storage.
+When the peels mature, they can be used to soothe coughs and combat phlegm.

-From the perspective of traditional Chinese medicine, dried mandarin peel has a lot of desirable qualities.
-In the Compendium Of Materia Medica, the work of Ming Dynasty herbalist Li Shizhen, it is seen as a premium produce that “cures a hundred illnesses” and praised for its mildness and ability to relieve body heat and dampness.
-The dried zest tastes sharp and bitter, and has a mild temperament.
-It helps nourish the spleen and lungs, and clear phlegm.
-Simply soaking it in hot water and then drinking the liquid is an effective remedy for coughing caused by the “damp and cold” types of phlegm.
+Dried tangerine peels have a lot of desirable qualities to practitioners of traditional Chinese medicine.
+In the Compendium Of Materia Medica, the work of Ming Dynasty herbalist Li Shizhen, the peels are said to “cure a hundred illnesses” and their ability to relieve body heat and dampness.
+The dried zests have a sharp and bitter taste and can help to nourish the spleen and lungs, and clear the throat of phlegm.
+Simply soaking them in hot water and then drinking the liquid is an effective remedy for coughs and phlegm.

 The best of the MICHELIN Experience in your inbox